Congress under pressure as states lift electricity shut-off bans during coronavirus crisis

 Thomas Kuhn, president of the Edison Electric Institute, a trade association for investor-owned electric utilities, told congressional leaders in an April 28 letter that a nationwide ban on shut-offs and debt collection “fails to recognize that different states will recover at different times from the pandemic and, instead, imposes a ‘one-size-fits-all’ approach to recovery.”

 Investor-owned utilities were quick to offer relief to customers at the beginning of the outbreak.
-All of EEI’s members suspended disconnections for nonpayment in March due to the virus, and the trade group urged Congress to boost funding for an energy assistance program for the poor.
+All of EEI’s members suspended disconnections for nonpayment in March because of the virus, and the trade group urged Congress to boost funding for an energy assistance program for the poor.

 But the Center for Biological Diversity, one of several left-leaning advocacy groups pushing for a federal ban on shut-offs, argues that those commitments from companies are not legally binding and can be undone at any time.